Doctor insights on:

 My daughter has imperfect cartilidge behind her knee, possibly due to gymnastics.
 What exercises can she do to help with this?

 Quads: The best exercises for this type of problem are exercises to strengthen the quads especially medially.
 I would work on cycling, leg lifts with ankle weights and leg extensions.
 I would avoid exercises with crouching and stairs. ...Read more

-2yrs chest pain,doc says pulling from cartlidge in ribs,heal in 6-8mo.
-Same pain past 3 days doc said should been gone,but happens evry few months why.
+2yrs chest pain,doc says pulling from cartlidge in ribs,heal in 6-8mo.same pain past 3 days doc said should been gone,but happens evry few months why.

 Mgt suggestions: There are many causes of chest pain, but in a toddler, muscular pain or a bruise may be the cause.
 If he has any problems breathing, I would suggest a visit with the M.D.
 If he can take children's motrin (ibuprofen) it may help relieve the pain.
 A heating pad can also help. ...Read more

 I had an athroscopy on my wrist to repair torn cartlidge in June 2016 and ecu realease on same wrist in 2014.
-But I still have pain my wrist.
+But i still have pain my wrist.
 Could the sutures have come loose or could that be the cause of the problem.
 It seems to be getting worse?

 TFCC: See your surgeon.
-If you had TFCC repair the cartilage may not have healed.Occasionally the ulna bone may need ‘shortening’ w/ triangular fibrocartlagious complex(TFCC)repairs/ debridements esp.
-In racquet sport athletes and golfers.Arthroscopic photos f/2016 would be impt.
-To look at.
+If you had TFCC repair the cartilage may not have healed.Occasionally the ulna bone may need ‘shortening’ w/ triangular fibrocartlagious complex(TFCC)repairs/ debridements esp.in racquet sport athletes and golfers.Arthroscopic photos f/2016 would be impt.to look at.
 Best of Luck! ...Read moreSee 1 more doctor answer

 Depends.: Tight clothing can significantly alter blood flow which can damage any tissue.
 Short periods are usually not a problem.
 But if you do this for long periods, often, you may have problems.
 If the band is tight enough that you notice numbness or tingling or the skin is paler than normal afterwards, then the headband is too tight.
 Lighten it up!
 Even tourniquets cannot be in place for long! ...Read more